How to Use a Proxy With Python Requests in 2024

-Getting blocked while web scraping?
-Use a proxy server with Python requests to hide your IP and increase your chances of extracting the data you want.
+Are you getting blocked while web scraping?
+There's one easy solution you can try: use proxies with Python Requests to hide your IP and bypass restrictions.
+A proxy server can increase your chances of accessing the data you need.

 program.py